Kids These Days (TV series)

 Kids These Days is an American discussion series that aired on Lifetime Cable in the morning Monday through Friday from 1996 to 1998.
+It is a half-hour show, hosted by Dana Fleming.
+It took over for the canceled series Your Baby and Child.

 The series discussed issues on parenting, children and teenagers.
-The subjects included safety at home and at school, childhood fears, kids and divorce, single parents, daycare, dealing with death, and parent-teacher relations.
+Initially the focus was on children in the age range 6 to 12.
+The subjects included safety at home and at school, childhood fears, kids and divorce, single parents, child care, dealing with death, and parent-teacher relations.
+The debut episode had an interview with child psychologist David Elkind, and featured a child who received benefit from medication for ADHD.

+The series was part of a two-hour programming block that Lifetime hoped would appeal to women aged 18 through 34.
+In a generally positive review, critic Suzanne Gill wrote that the show is more likely than other such shows to allow for family viewing with the children included, because each episode has a child describing the challenges in their own words.